Markovian Foundations for Quasi-Stochastic Approximation with Applications to Extremum Seeking Control: Introduction

 Convergence theory for SA is based on the recognition that the identity $\barf(\theta^\ocp) =0$ means that $\theta^\ocp$ is the stationary point for this ODE.
 Convergence of the SA recursion is established under the assumption that \eqref{e:barf_ODE_gen} is globally asymptotically stable, along with some regularity conditions on the noise, and the standard assumptions ensuring success of noiseless Euler approximations \cite{bor20a}.
 Note that in early work it was assumed that the sequence $\bfqsaprobe \eqdef \{ \qsaprobe_n : n\ge 1\}$ is i.i.d.\ (independent and identically distributed).
 It is made clear in \cite{bor20a} that convergence does not require such strong assumptions; it is only when we turn to rates of convergence that we require strong assumptions and far more elaborate analysis.

-While there have been exciting advances in SA theory over recent decades, these advances do not allow us to escape an unfortunate truth: in the majority of applications of SA, the mean square error decays no faster than $1/n$. \textit{There appears to be no way to avoid the Central Limit Theorem}.
+While there have been exciting advances in SA theory over recent decades, these advances do not allow us to escape an unfortunate truth: in the majority of applications of SA, the mean square error decays no faster than $1/n$---\textit{it would appear that there is no way to avoid the Central Limit Theorem}.
+This curse of variance is true in broad generality.
+Fortunately there is a remedy made possible by the flexibility we have in many application domains, such as optimization and reinforcement learning: in these applications it is \textit{we who design the noise} for purposes of ``exploration''.
+Much more efficient algorithms are obtained by abandoning randomness in the algorithm.

-While this curse of variance is true in broad generality, there is a remedy made possible by the flexibility we have in many application domains, such as optimization and reinforcement learning: in these applications it is \textit{we who design the noise} for purposes of ``exploration''.
-We obtain much more efficient algorithms by abandoning randomness in the algorithm.
+It is also convenient to perform analysis in continuous time, so that the recursion \eqref{e:SA_recur} is replaced with an ordinary differential equation.

-It is also convenient to perform analysis in continuous time, so that the recursion \eqref{e:SA_recur} is replaced with an ordinary differential equation. \wham{Quasi-Stochastic Approximation} is a deterministic analog of stochastic approximation.
+\wham{Quasi-Stochastic Approximation} is a deterministic analog of stochastic approximation.
 The \textit{QSA ODE} is defined by the ordinary differential equation